ponceoscarj/speech_ker/asr/README.md

 ```
 *`[SAVE_DIR]` is your target directory.
 Inside asr/models.
 Example: ./asr/models/lite_whisper_large_v3*

-4. Run the model by using the python appropriate python script.
+5. Run the model by using the python script 'lite_whisper.py'.